Meta-learning-based percussion transcription and $t\bar{a}la$ identification from low-resource audio: Experimental Setup

 \subsubsection{Step 2}

-Based on the pretraining results, one-way transcription performs poorly in complexity and time consumption, requiring a CNN for each stroke class.
+Based on the pretraining results, OTM performs poorly in complexity and time consumption, requiring a CNN for each stroke class.
 As a result, we will discontinue this approach and instead focus on the proposed methods.
-Specifically, we will employ the CRNN model for MAML-based domain adaptation and transfer learning-based domain adaptation for tabla strokes.
+Specifically, we will employ the CRNN model for MAML-based domain adaptation for tabla strokes.
 Our methodology will be validated across three tabla datasets.

+\paragraph{MAML} We meta-train our models on ten stroke classes from $D_{T1}$ and evaluate in three meta-testing scenarios involving $D_{T1}$, $D_{T2}$, and $D_{T3}$.
+The corresponding stroke class distributions and audio durations for both meta-training and testing are detailed in Table~\ref{data_TST}.
+All datasets come from different distributions and recording backgrounds.
+Additionally, the model adapted on $D_{T2}$ during meta-testing is directly evaluated on a separate test partition from $D_{T2}$ provided by Rohit et al.~\cite{S9}, allowing comparison with the baseline.